Mohammed-Saqhib/TTS-phoneme-model/README.md

 ---

-*This project was developed as part of an internship assignment for Ringg.ai*
+*This project was developed as part of  assignment for Ringg.ai*